gsinghjay/zodiac-engine/memory-bank/progress.md

 ## 4. Known Issues

-- **LLM Integration**: Currently using placeholder implementation that needs to be connected to actual LLM API.

-- **No Error Handling for LLM API Failures**: Need to implement robust error handling for when LLM API calls fail.

-- **No Caching for LLM Responses**: LLM API responses aren't cached, which could lead to unnecessary API costs.
+- **No Caching for LLM Responses**: Gemini API responses aren't cached, which could lead to unnecessary API costs for repeated interpretations of the same chart.

+- **Limited Error Handling for Specific API Failures**: While general error handling is in place, more specific handling for rate limits and other API-specific errors could be improved.

 - **In-Memory Cache**: The chart data cache is not persistent across server restarts and could cause memory issues with many entries.